 Third party cookies:

 When a Customer leaves the Site to visit a Retailer’s site a cookie file is activated that recognises that users’ computers IP address.
 If this Customer continues on to make a purchase then a second cookie is activated that matches their IP address to the previous cookie.
 If a match is made The Greedy Book is awarded a commission by the retailer.

-To learn more about these cookies, please visit these affiliate networks who manage the 3rd party cookie process:
+To learn more about these cookies, please visit Skimlinks who manage the 3rd party cookie process on our behalf.